RESEARCH

 A fixed-rule linter, or a model shown the function on its own, returns one verdict everywhere; it carries one rule for the world.
 Only a reader that calibrates on the host can flip.
 That flip is the product in a single frame.

-Scope, stated plainly: the flip holds across two unrelated convention classes.
+Scope, stated plainly (pilot, n=3 sibling pairs): the flip holds across two unrelated convention classes.
 On request-dispatch shape, flask/quart and requests/httpx both flip (with two honest nulls: convention-identical siblings, and a pair sharing the convention's direction with nothing to oppose).
-On diagnostic style, print versus log, doit/nox flips: doit prints its status messages, nox logs them, and the verdict follows the house either way.
+On diagnostic style, print versus log, doit/nox flips: doit prints its status messages, nox logs them, and the verdict follows the codebase either way.
 Every convention is inferred from each host's own consistency, leave-one-out so a pass cannot be circular, deterministic across re-runs.

 The transplant result table